nerc-project/nerc-docs/docs/openshift/logging-in/web-console-overview.md

 ### Helm

 You can enable the Helm Charts here.
-Helm Charts is the pacakge manager that help to easily manage definiation, installations and upgrades of you complex application.
+Helm Charts is the pacakge manager that help to easily manage definitions, installations and upgrades of you complex application.
 It also shows catalog of all available helm charts for you to use by installing them.

 ### Project